 Radon is a naturally occurring radioactive gas that rises from the earth, through cracks in walls and floors, and into residents’ lungs.
 Radon exposure is the second biggest cause of lung cancer in the U.S. While a distant runner-up after cigarettes, radon still manages to cause between 15,000 and 22,000 lung cancer deaths per year, according to the National Cancer Institute.

 Radon levels vary around Dallas.
 Concerned consumers can buy a do-it-yourself kit to test the radon level in their home, or call the National Radon Hotline at (800) SOS-RADON for more information.

 Chinese drywall is likeliest to be found in homes built between 2001 and 2008.
-This building material contains the sulfurous gases carbonyl sulfide, carbon disulfide and hydrogen sulfide.
-Since heat and humidity activate these gases, most people who suffer the ill effects of Chinese drywall live in Alabama, Florida, Louisiana, Mississippi, Virginia and Dallas, Texas.
+This building material contains the sulfurous gases carbonyl sulfide, carbon disulfide, and hydrogen sulfide.
+Since heat and humidity activate these gases, most people who suffer the ill effects of Chinese drywall live in Alabama, Florida, Louisiana, Mississippi, Virginia, and Dallas, Texas.

 Traces of water left by air conditioning are the perfect places for bacteria and mold to proliferate.
-Residents may develop respiratory issues, including allergies, coughing, headaches and asthma.
+Residents may develop respiratory issues, including allergies, coughing, headaches, and asthma.
 The solution?
 Professional air duct cleaning every other year.

 Test Your Air Quality

 What’s more important than the health of your family?
 Probably nothing.
-Which is why home air quality tests are a sound investment.
-An annual inspection by a trained professional can monitor your radon levels, assess your HVAC system, warn you of potential problems and greatly improve your family’s safety and peace of mind.
+This is why home air quality tests are a sound investment.
+An annual HVAC inspection by a trained professional can monitor your radon levels, assess your HVAC system, warn you of potential problems and greatly improve your family’s safety and peace of mind.